eProsima/Fast-DDS-docs/docs/fastdds/use_cases/includes/wide_deployments.rst

 It is often the case in industrial deployments, such as productions lines, that the entire network topology (hosts, IP addresses, etc.) is known beforehand.
-Such scenarios are perfect candidates for Fast-RTPS STATIC discovery mechanism, which drastically reduces the middleware setup time (time until all the entities are ready for information exchange), while at the same time limits the connections to those strictly necessary.
+Such scenarios are perfect candidates for Fast DDS STATIC discovery mechanism, which drastically reduces the middleware setup time (time until all the entities are ready for information exchange), while at the same time limits the connections to those strictly necessary.
-As explained in the :ref:`discovery` section, all Fast-RTPS discovery mechanisms consist of two steps: PDP and EDP.
+As explained in the :ref:`discovery` section, all Fast DDS discovery mechanisms consist of two steps: PDP and EDP.

 .. _wide_deployments_static_pdp:

 Peer-to-Peer Participant Discovery Phase
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, Fast-RTPS uses SPDP protocol for the PDP phase.
+By default, Fast DDS uses SPDP protocol for the PDP phase.
 This entails the participants sending periodic PDP announcements over a well known multicast addresses, using IP ports calculated from the domain.
 For large deployments, this can result in quite some meta traffic, since whenever a participant receives a PDP message